-For a “false or misleading” description or representation of fact about “goods or services” in “commercial advertising or promotion,” 15 U.S.C. § 1125(a) “[c]omparative assertions about effectiveness, riskiness, and security are the kinds of generalized statements of product superiority that [the Ninth Circuit has] routinely found to be nonactionable.”
+For a “false or misleading” description or representation of fact about “goods or services” in “commercial advertising or promotion,” under 15 U.S.C. § 1125(a) “[c]omparative assertions about effectiveness, riskiness, and security are the kinds of generalized statements of product superiority that [the Ninth Circuit has] routinely found to be nonactionable.”
 Oracle Int’l Corp. v.
 Rimini St., Inc., 123 F.4th 986, 1001 (9th Cir.
 2024) (holding that a company’s statements that its services were more effective than its competitor’s services amounted to mere “puffery,” and were not actionable factual statements under the Lanham Act’s false advertising provision, as “[w]ithout an objective measure of the difference between” the services, any statement about their comparative effectiveness “was necessarily tinged with subjectivity”).

 The Ninth Circuit recognizes two theories of consumer confusion that support a claim of trademark infringement: forward confusion and reverse confusion.
 Forward confusion occurs when consumers believe that goods bearing the junior mark came from, or were sponsored by, the senior mark holder.
 By contrast, reverse confusion occurs when consumers dealing with the senior mark holder believe that they are doing business with the junior mark holder.
 Reverse confusion is not a separate trademark claim that must be specifically pleaded.
 Instead, it is a theory of likely confusion that may be alleged by itself or in addition to forward confusion.
 Marketquest Grp., Inc. v.
 BIC Corp., 862 F.3d 927, 932, 937 (9th Cir.
 2017).